Nitrokey/nitrokey-documentation/source/components/software/nk-app1/index.rst

 .. dropdown:: Arch Linux

-   The Nitrokey App is included in the official extra repo.
+   The Nitrokey App is included in the official extra repository.

    .. code-block:: bash